stevenlanders/stevenlanders.github.io/_posts/2014-09-04-serialization-groovy-json.markdown

 ### Cache implemenation using this approach

-I added an implementation of the Grails Cache plugin that uses this approach here: [Grails Filesystem Cache Plugin](https://github.com/stevenlanders/grails-plugin-cache-filesystem)
+I added an implementation of the [Grails Cache Plugin](http://grails.org/plugin/cache) that uses this approach here: [Grails Filesystem Cache Plugin](https://github.com/stevenlanders/grails-plugin-cache-filesystem)

 This had the added complexity of dynamic file names.
 Given arbitrary key types, and filename length limitations, I used *SHA256(json(key)).json* for the filename.